🎉The 2026 Radar is live! Interested in contributing? Get into contact with us!

 Source

-Interview conducted in April 2024, led by sebis researchers.
-The interviewee is a lawyer, co-founder and the CEO of the company.
+Interview conducted in April 2026, led by sebis researchers.
+The interviewee is a practicing lawyer and legal engineer with nine years of professional experience, working at the organization.

 Who is using it?